lilkev2477/EGCDayZ/README.md

 I suggest working on a few catagories at a time so everyone else can collab on them and then move on.

 Make sure you are using the TESTING branch for all work.
 Keep the master for current server settings.
 Dont touch master.

+Ill make these more simple later once I have more time.
+Kev